-Users must be certified to use each piece of equipment in the DSC Makerspace, including individual certification for the Laser Cutters (Fabool, Cricut), Ultimaker 3D printers, 3D scanners, and the Formlabs Form 2 printer.
+Users must be certified to use each piece of equipment in the DSC Makerspace, including individual certification for the 3D printers and Cutting (Cricut) Machines.

 Who can use the equipment

-Any University of Alberta student, faculty, and staff member who wants to create materials for educational purposes is eligible to use the Makerspace.
-This may include models for an assignment, research instruments, prototypes of a theoretical design, original art pieces, or personal learning, etc. Access by members of the public and individuals not affiliated with the University of Alberta is granted on a case-by-case basis by the DSC Leadership team and/or the 3D Printing Service Coordinator.
+Any University of Alberta student, faculty, and staff member who wants to create materials for educational purposes is eligible to use Makerspace.
+This may include models for an assignment, research instruments, prototypes of a theoretical design, original art pieces, or personal learning.
+Access by members of the public and individuals not affiliated with the University of Alberta is granted on a case-by-case basis.
 Please ask a staff member if you are unsure.

 When you can use the equipment